Bowden, South Australia: History

 The 'Village of Bowden' was established in 1839 by James Hurtle Fisher, who named it after his native village in Northamptonshire.

 Bowden had a post office open from 1970 until 1991.
 Before 1970 the office in the area was named Ovingham; after 1991 the Brompton office has provided postal services.

 In October 2008, Premier Mike Rann and Infrastructure Minister Patrick Conlon announced the purchase of the 10-hectare Clipsal factory site in Bowden to become a new "green village".
 They announced plans for up to 1,500 medium- and high-density Green Star residential apartments, with retail outlets and commercial offices set around a town centre, for the former industrial site.
 The $1 billion Bowden development was designed to be a "transport-oriented development"(TOD) as envisaged by The 30-Year Plan for Greater Adelaide.
 At the on-site announcement, Mr Rann said the development was expected to take 12 to 15 years to complete.

 In 2010, the State Government purchased the adjacent Origin Energy site (formerly Brompton Gasworks).

 Construction on the first stage and parks were officially opened in May 2013 by Premier Jay Weatherill.
 Construction commenced on first residential dwellings in 2013.
 First residents moved into their homes in 2014.

 Geography

 The suburb is primarily bounded by the Grange/Outer Harbor railway line, the Gawler railway line and Park Terrace.

 Demographics

 The 2006 Census by the Australian Bureau of Statistics counted 648 persons in Bowden on census night.
 Of these, 51.2% were male and 48.8% were female.
-Within ten years, the 2016 Census recorded 911 people in Bowden, with 52% being male and 48% being female.
+Within ten years, the 2016 Census recorded 911 people in Bowden, with 52% being male and 48% being female, and further increased to 1,808 people in 2021, with 51.1% recorded as male and 48.9% as female.